-I am a huge fan of disposable palettes for the ease of clean up.
+I am a huge fan of disposable palettes for ease of clean-up.
 Once you have finished a painting session, you can simply tear off the page and dispose of it.
 If you have any leftover paint, then you can transfer it to the next sheet.

 The downside of disposable palettes is that the surface is not completely flat (which is an issue when using a palette knife) and it does not feel as satisfying when mixing paint.

 Glass palettes are becoming a very popular option as they are easy to clean and a pleasure to paint on.
 Once you are done painting, you can simply get a large razor and scrape away the paint, even if the paint has dried (this is not as easy to do on some other surfaces).
 The downside of glass palettes is they may shatter if you drop them.

 Recommended – New Wave POSH Glass Artist Palette

 Wooden tabletop palettes are a safer alternative to the glass palettes, as they will not shatter if dropped.
 I currently use a neutral gray wooden tabletop palette and the only issue I have is that if I let the paint dry, it can be difficult to clean without damaging the palette.
 With the glass palette, it is much easier to scape away dry paint with a razor.

 Recommended – New Wave Palette, Posh Table Top, Wood with Grey Finish